TheLissandra1/CV_Assignments-main/README.md

 File created in Assignment 1.
 Used to draw world axis on the board.

 #### CameraData directory:
-The camera data of 4 camera.
+The camera data of 4 camera are stored in 4 config.xml files.

+data\cam1\config.xml

+data\cam2\config.xml

+data\cam3\config.xml

+data\cam4\config.xml

 #### averageFrame.py:
 Average frame of background.avi